deanerik/academic-kickstart2/content/TheNextStep.md

 +++
-title = "The Next Step \n and some tips to keep one step ahead" date = 2018-12-13T11:00:00-04:00 draft = false
+title = "The Next Step and some tips to keep one step ahead" date = 2018-12-13T11:00:00-04:00 draft = false